Skip to main content

 pause icon

 Pause: Crystal feels very angry toward Cameron and recognizes that she needs to quickly intervene.
 She immediately calls to have an additional staff member assist with supervision and also requests that a member of the leadership team assist.
 Sheila, the program administrator, knows Makayla and her family well and will soon be able to join.
 This is not the first time there has been an incident of Cameron threatening other children.
 However, staff have never observed him using inappropriate sexual touch.
 Staff is already providing targeted support (Tier 2 of the Pyramid Model) for Cameron because he has repeatedly had challenges with handling typical, peer conflicts that occur in school-age children.
-Learn more about the Pyramid Model and targeted supports in the Focused Topics course, Supporting Children with Challenging Behaviors.
+Learn more about the Pyramid Model and targeted supports in the Focused Topics course, Supporting Children With Challenging Behaviors.

 pause icon